Gh053d413x/Admin_Terminal/README.md

 ## ℹ️ INFO ℹ️

-Alpha 1.5.1 Coming Soon, fixing vulnerabilities with the password

 The listed libraries below are required to run the terminal if using a python file.

     `os`